Percy Pickard: Amiens prison raid (Operation Jericho)

 The attack was to be made in three waves of six Mosquitos each.
 Each squadron formed two vics, with one vic breaking away near the target to approach the prison from the northwest, while the other followed the old Roman road all the way in.
 487 Squadron was tasked with breaching the prison walls.
 464 Squadron would destroy the guard's barracks and mess.
 If the first two waves failed in breaching the walls, 21 Squadron was given the unusual job of destroying the prison and killing everyone inside.
 Close escort for the bombers would be provided by Hawker Typhoons from four squadrons, 174 Squadron and 245 Squadron from RAF Westhampnett, and 3 Squadron and 198 Squadron from RAF Manston.

 Embry had intended to be on the raid, however because of his knowledge of the planning underway for the Normandy invasion air marshal Trafford Leigh-Mallory strictly forbade him from going, as his capture was a risk that could not be accepted.
 The command of the raid then fell to Pickard, who would be responsible to call in or call off the third wave of aircraft tasked with destroying the prison itself, and all the prisoners held inside.
-Pickard elected to fly in the second group with five aircraft from 464 Squadron, taking up the #6 position at the tail of the formation.
-The mission, called Operation Renovate, was scheduled to be run February 16.
+Pickard elected to fly in the second group with five aircraft from 464 Squadron, taking up the position at the tail of the formation.
+The mission, called Operation Renovate, was scheduled for 16 February.